Legitcode/actions/README.md

 ###WIP

-This is a utility for binding actions in redux.
-The only difference is the way you setup actions.
+This is a utility for injecting actions in redux.
+The idea came from having a huge project with actions all over the place.
+What if we treated actions like routes and made a file with a list of them?

 ###Create actions.config.js